IS SCIENCE RACIST? (DEBATING RACE) by Jonathan Marks

 Published by Polity in March of 2017.

-Sadly, an author I used to Tweet back and forth with a little re-Tweeted some posts from one of these sites and I got my fill of them during one long evening.
+Sadly, an author I used to Tweet back and forth with a little re-Tweeted some posts from one of these alt-right sites and I got my fill of them during one long evening.
 They are the internet's version of those young men marching in Charlottesville with the white polo shirts and khaki pants.
-Like those men, on the surface these sites were pleasant enough until you pay attention to what was being said.
+Like those men, on the surface these sites were pleasant enough until you actually start to pay attention to what was being said.

 They wrap themselves in pseudoscience that, unfortunately, is twisted around to sound reasonable.
 It is these types of people that Jonathan Marks is talking about when he notes: